 Created as a one-year UM System initiative open to all undergraduate male MU, UMKC, Missouri S&T and UMSL students between their second and fifth academic years of study, but is specifically designed through the lens of male students of color.
 Students participate in a series of monthly workshops offered by faculty, staff and community leaders that foster a sense of community and bonding with each other and other male role models of color through social outings and wellness activities.

 Women of Color, Honor and Ambition (WOCHA)

-The Women of Color, Honor and Ambition (WOCHA) program is a one-year initiative open to all undergraduate students who identify as women between their second and fifth academic years of study.
+WOCHA is a one-year initiative open to all undergraduate students who identify as women between their second and fifth academic years of study.
 The program, which is specifically designed through the lens of students of color, aims to positively impact academic efforts and develop successful leaders of tomorrow.
-Selected students will participate in a series of monthly workshops offered by faculty, staff and community leaders.
-These workshops will provide personal, academic, cultural, social, professional and leadership support.
+Selected students participate in a series of monthly workshops offered by faculty, staff and community leaders.
+These workshops aim to provide personal, academic, cultural, social, professional and leadership support.

 Designed to prepare students from traditional underrepresented groups and first-generation students for academic and professional success throughout their undergraduate careers.
 A main focus of the program is to provide enriching experiences, such as research opportunities, that prep students for graduate and professional programs.

 Created as a free engineering day camp that serves students in grades K-5.
 The program emphasizes the importance of exploratory and experiential learning.
 STEM Cubs seeks to engage elementary-aged students from underrepresented and low-income backgrounds in STEM activities.
 A collaboration between the College of Engineering, College of Education, and the Division of Inclusion, Diversity & Equity, STEM Cubs takes place three times per year: summer, fall and spring.